 Decrease in discipline infractions by 75% from previous year

 Completion of 90% of Core Standards

 8 Major public speaking engagements

-Students featured on the news 3 times for work in menstrual equity for incarcerated women.
+Students work highlighted on the local news for work in menstrual equity for incarcerated women.

 “I would describe myself before CCIE as a person who didn’t like school and felt like I didn’t have a motivation to get up and go to school.
 After CCIE I was able to relax and be able to get up and go to school and be excited to do my work and communicate with teachers and friends.”

 “Something that is unique about the CCIE community is that we are focused the on real world problems while learning.
 We are fixing our community as young people, and we are learning at the same time.”